All Episodes

 They think they're at the beach.

-They're in quicksand, and they think they just had a pina colada handed to them.
+They're in quicksand, and they think they just had a piña colada handed to them.

 Back after this.

-You're listening to Rush Limbaugh on the excellence in podcasting network.
+You're listening to Rush Limbaugh on the Excellence in Podcasting Network.

-Say what I'm gonna do, folks.
+Tell you what I'm going to do, folks.

-Well, that's what after when the Democrats lose us, so we get four years of that nonsense in the mainstream press when Democrats lose the White House, Democrats lose the House, Democrats lose the Senate.
+Well, that is what after when the Democrats lose, so we get four years of that nonsense in the mainstream press.

 We get two weeks of intense focus.